codeforbtv/docs/local-cloud-proposal.md

 ### Green Up Vermont

-During Green Up Vermont, many inefficiencies were identified: people covering the same ground multiples times, people not knowing where high need was, and not knowing where to drop off their garbage.
-A group of Code for BTV volunteers created a web-based mobile user interface with server side service to collect data points as well as forums for discussion.
+During Green Up Vermont, many inefficiencies were identified: people covering the same ground multiples times, people not knowing where high need was, and people not knowing where to drop off their garbage.
+A group of Code for BTV volunteers created a web-based mobile user interface with server-side service to collect data points as well as to provide forums for discussion.
 A client-side data system allows for the organization of data points.

 ### Live Music Venue Directory